rpavoor3/RaspberryPi_Incubator/README.md

 **NOTE:** The GUI starts off waiting for input from the skin temp sensor.
 If not set up it will never turn on.

 # Future Works
+* Implement more sensors to incubator
+* Create method to collect data from multiple incubators
+* Find better method for symbols other than using unicode characters